zen4ever/route53manager/README.rst

 * Create/update/delete records
 * Manipulate recordsets
 * Stores change log in the SQL database
+* Optional Digest Authentication
+* Import dns records from Slicehost one zone at a time

 Route 53 Manager is meant to be running locally, on user's machine, or local network behind the firewall.
 It allows you to manage DNS zones and records